 There seems to be confusion about what’s a legitimate clarifying question to ask during a mastermind Hot Seat.
 In reality, there are two types of clarifying questions.

-All the members (including the Facilitator) ask clarifying questions to make sure they understand the Ultimate Question.
+- Preamble Clarifying Questions – The first type of clarifying question happens directly after the Preamble.
+The member in the Hot Seat defines his Ultimate Question and shares his Backstory.
+Then, all the members (including the Facilitator) ask clarifying questions to make sure they understand the Ultimate Question.
 This is not the time for a fact-finding mission into the depths of the jungle!
 Instead, the purpose of these clarifying questions is to make sure you understand what help is being requested.
 Is there anything in the Ultimate Question that’s confusing?
 Is it clear what type of help the member wants and needs?

 Joe comes to his Hot Seat with this Ultimate Question and Backstory: